-The ending–though I thought meaningful in some extent with the forgiveness and how everyone was able to move on, but I felt a fakeness toward it.
+The ending–though I thought meaningful to some extent with the forgiveness and how everyone was able to move on, I felt a fakeness toward it.
 It was only a cover-up for the times each one hurt each other–one way or another.
 Yes, they were trying hard to move on, but it felt too fake to me.
-Also, the whole thing with Harvey meeting with his fate was priceless to say the least.
+Also, the whole thing with Harvey meeting with his fate was priceless, to say the least.
 YET it wasn’t fully satisfying.
-I guess it’s because I’m more used to straight away mystery than everything thrown into the same package that I didn’t enjoy it as much.
+I guess it’s because I’m more used to straight away mystery than everything is thrown into the same package that I didn’t enjoy it as much.
 But I must give the author credit for the great writing style and some interesting thoughts put forth with the idea of Heaven.